joeg-ita/giobba/README.md

 # giobba: a go job distributed executer

+**Giobba** is a flexible distributed task scheduling system that allows you to create and manage tasks with different priorities, scheduling options, and execution modes.

-**giobba** is a job executer relying on a broker for queueing and pub/sub tasks and a database for tasks persistance, In the default implementation the broker is **redis** and the database is **mongodb**.
+**Giobba** relies on a broker for queueing-pub/sub tasks and a database for tasks persistance.

+*In the default implementation the broker is **redis** and the database is **mongodb**.*

 ## Features